jonasbn/til/subversion/use_commit_message_from_file.md

 # Use commit message from file

-In the proces of cleaning and migrating a large set of SVN repositories I would put a file in the root  of a repository to indicate the status of the repository.
+In the process of cleaning and migrating a large set of SVN repositories I would put a file in the root  of a repository to indicate the status of the repository.
 These files would either be called:

 - MIGRATED
 - DECOMMISSIONED